kshji/viestihajonta/README.EN.md

 If you are using WSL or WSL2 (Linux subsystem for Windows), then works just like as in the native Linux.

 If you have Windows and not use WSL, then easiest method is to install [Git for Windows](https://gitforwindows.org/).
-Gitbash include all those neede commands.
+Gitbash include all those needed commands.
 On the desktop you have shortcut **GitBash**

 ##  Install